Convenient Care Options

 Using technology to connect you with our providers via video appointments.

-If you have a non-emergent injury or illness, including COVID-19, influenza, strep throat or other respiratory symptoms, you can now schedule a video appointment with one of our Urgent Care providers.
+If you have a non-emergent injury or illness, including COVID-19, influenza, strep throat or other respiratory symptoms, you can now request a video appointment with one of our Urgent Care providers.

 What is a video appointment?